How to Choose the Right Course Topic and Target Audience

 Who Are You Selling To?

 Once you have decided on a topic, the next step is to determine who the course is for.
 Who are you hoping to provide this knowledge to?
 A great way to figure this out is to write down the topic you are looking to teach, and all the different groups of people who could benefit from this topic.
 For example, if you are looking to teach about how streaming has affected the music industry, who would be interested to learn about this?
 Artists who create music, record label executives, managers, A&R reps, and more could all benefit from learning about the ins and outs of streaming music.
-Once you have your target audience, you are more than able to tailor the course to suit that group of potential consumers.
+Once you have your target audience, you can tailor the course to suit that group of potential consumers.

 Problem-Solving One Course At a Time